nodejs/node/doc/api/os.md

 * Returns: {Object}

-The `os.networkInterfaces()` method returns an object containing only network interfaces that have been assigned a network address.
+Returns an object containing network interfaces that have been assigned a network address.

 Each key on the returned object identifies a network interface.
 The associated value is an array of objects that each describe an assigned network address.